Revved up with Botanical EnGIN the French 77 is perfectly balanced and so delicious.

 1

 Add the EnGIN, elderflower liqueur, and lemon juice to a shaker with ice.
-Shake for 10–20 seconds until well-chilled.
+Shake for 10–20 seconds until well-chilled and the shaker is frosty.

 2

-Strain into a chilled coupe, martini glass or champagne flute
+Strain into 2 chilled coupe, martini glasses or champagne flutes

 3